— Cycleboard Editorial Team

-If you've tried riding a bike or scooter across grass before, then you are familiar with how tough it is.
+If you've tried riding a bike or scooter across the grass before, then you are familiar with how tough it is.
 If you're pedaling/pushing the vehicle yourself, it's next to impossible.
 The uneven, soft surface will slow you down greatly while sacrificing stability.
 The denser and thicker the grass, the more friction and resistance your scooter faces.

-That's why electric scooters with ample power are really the only type capable of going across grass.
+That's why electric scooters with ample power are really the only type capable of going across the grass.
 As a general recommendation, your electric scooter should have at least a 1,000-watt battery.
 Any less and you'll find that efficiency is lost, along with stability.

 If your scooter doesn't have enough oomph behind it, you'll find yourself hopping off the scooter and walking it across the grass shortly after entering.